Graph View

 Field-based filters

-Section titled “Field-based filters”For advanced filtering, add field constraints that filter entities or relationships by their property values:
+Section titled “Field-based filters”For advanced filtering, add field constraints that filter entities or relationships by their property values.
+Field constraints appear as a chip bar below the main controls — click a chip to edit its operator or value.

 |---|---|---|